nandhika0422/nandhika0422/README.md

-  │   a developer who treats every model like a masterpiece           │ │   and every dataset like a carefully curated mood board.          │ │                                                                   │ │   A BCA student specialising in Data Science and AI,              │ │   she builds systems that don't merely process data —             │ │   they understand it.
-They feel it.                               │ │                                                                   │ │   This season's collection: an AI that listens, thinks,           │ │   speaks, and responds with empathy.
-Draped in Python.            │ │   Finished in Generative AI.
-Accessorised with Neural Nets.       │ │                                                                   │ │   ✦                                           — The Edit   ✦      │ │                                                                   │
+  │   a developer who treats every model like a masterpiece           │ │   and every dataset like a carefully curated mood board.          │ │                                                                   │ │   A BCA student (Bachelor of Computer Applications) pursuing Data Science,              │ │   she builds systems that don't merely process data —             │ │   they understand it.
+They feel it.                               │ │                                                                   │ │   This season: an AI that listens, thinks, speaks, and            │ │   responds with empathy.
+Draped in Python.
+Finished in            │ │   Generative AI.
+Accessorised with Neural Networks.               │ │                                                                   │ │   ✦                                           — The Edit   ✦      │ │                                                                   │